saulshanabrook/vellvm/README.md

                           proof of soundness of the interpreter as described in Section 5
 - `DenotationTheory`      Equational theory to reason directly about the structure of vir programs;
                           in particular, reasoning principles about open control-flow-graphs.

+Transformations, in `src/coq/Transformations/`:
+- `BlockFusion.v` contains the block fusion optimization discussed in 5.4

 ## OCmal front-end and driver for execution and testing